HerrPfister/hubot-riddlebot/README.md

 ![riddler](http://vignette1.wikia.nocookie.net/batman/images/a/ab/The_Riddler_3.png/revision/latest?cb=20090728165955)

-The master of conundrums itself, the riddlebot will stump you with only the most difficult riddles, and if you ask nicely it might listen to your's.
+The master of conundrums itself, the riddlebot will stump you with only the most difficult riddles.

 ## Getting a riddle
 If you need to get your riddle on, riddlebot is happy to oblige.
 Just mutter the words:

 ```
 riddle me this?